ShaneMuir/workout-app/README.md

 - User authentication with password reset functionality
 - CRUD functionality for workouts
 - Collapsible workouts
+- User profile with avatar image and personal information

+## Future Features

+- Indicators on workout titles to show if improve or not from previous same workout so if it was monday chest then next date i did chest should have an indicator to show if its improved from the previous workout.
 - Timer functionality to record workout time
 - Logic to highlight workout improvement
 - Option to record rest days
-- User profile with avatar image and personal information
+- BMI in profile page + set personal goals
-- Metrics around workouts

-## Future Features

-- Indicators on workout titles to show if improve or not from previous same workout so if it was monday chest then next date i did chest should have an indicator to show if its improved from the previous workout.
+- Click to view password (change password type to text and back)

 ## Setup